NhatHaoVP/NhatHaoVP/README.md

 ### About Me

-I am a Final-year Information Technology student at Ho Chi Minh City University of Technology (HUTECH).
-As a recipient of the "Outstanding Student" award, I am committed to academic excellence and practical application.

-My core expertise lies in building scalable web applications using the **.NET ecosystem (ASP.NET Core)** for the backend and **React/Next.js** for the frontend.
-I focus on clean architecture, performance optimization, and solving complex algorithmic problems.
+An Information Technology student at HUTECH, specializing in Machine Learning and Applications.
+I possess a strong technical foundation and hands-on experience in leveraging AI/LLMs to streamline web development and build intelligent applications.
+As a forward-thinking developer, I am deeply passionate about exploring emerging tech trends and continuously evolving my skill set to deliver innovative solutions in the AI landscape.

 ---